top of page

 DENZEL

 Denzel loves to play video games and is an avid reader.
-He previously lived on his own for two years and is looking forward to having his own place again within a community where he is not isolated and is within walking distance to a library, bookstore and a GameStop.
+He is looking forward to having his own place within a community where he is not isolated and is within walking distance to a library, bookstore and a GameStop.
 He is also hoping for a big apartment that has enough room for his large book collection and would prefer not to have anyone living above him because he does not like noise.
 Denzel, who rarely leaves the house unless it is to work out or occasionally see a movie, would grow socially through living and interacting with others at APTS at Crocus, as well as participating in the services provided by the Crocus Supportive Housing Hub.

 Gaige